GENOMIC PRECISION IN MEDICINE - REVOLUTIONIZING PERSONALIZED DISEASE PREVENTION AND TREATMENT

 Genomics currently rests at the forefront of medical research due to its high selectivity.
 It is now understood that patients with the same disease may convey completely unique genomes with several common underlying genetic themes.
 This understanding reveals how the conventional medical approach that offers a standard treatment for every person with the same diagnosis is flawed.

 The Importance of Genes in Health.
-Genes are considered to hold the blueprints for creating cellular proteins, enzymes, and other products which enable cellular division, growth, and all other chemical processes to occur within the cell.
+Genes are considered to hold the blueprints for creating cellular proteins, enzymes, and other products that enable cellular division, growth, and all other chemical processes to occur within the cell.
 Thus, the structure and function of a cell is dictated by what genes it possesses.
 Slight differences in familial genes give rise to different physical characteristics and other traits amongst people, which shape their unique physical requirements, metabolism, overall health, and disease susceptibility.
 Over and above hereditary genes, the genome interacts with the environment as well as other exposures, dietary input, and lifestyle factors.
 These lend themselves to promoting changes in the genome that may additionally influence health and disease by affecting the shape and functioning of cells and tissues.
-Through ascertaining the genetic sequence of a person, precise information on the exact functioning of all tissues can be ascertained, as well as what might work to correct any imbalances.
+Through ascertaining a person's genetic sequence, precise information on the exact functioning of all tissues can be ascertained, as well as what might work to correct any imbalances.

 Gene Mutations in Disease.
 Genomic changes that influence health can manifest in a number of different ways and are often referred to as gene mutations.
 They can occur as a result of DNA damage, replication errors, environmental factors, or pathogenic exposures.[4]
 The most studied genetic mutations in the context of disease would be SNPs (single nucleotide polymorphisms), pronounced like ‘snips.’
 As the name suggests, SNPs refer to changes in one nucleotide within a genetic sequence.[5]
 Nucleotides are the building blocks of DNA (adenine, guanine, cytosine, thymine, and uracil), the order of which comprises the genome.
 SNPs may consist of a nucleotide that is missing or different from those found in the “normal” genetic sequence.
 Every person’s genome contains plenty of SNPs, most of which are neutral or quickly repaired.
 However, many SNPs can also contribute towards disease promotion.